How to Get Rid of Mold in a Shower (DIY Guide)

 Step 4: (Optional) Build and Pitch the Shower Niche

 Once everything was clean and dry, I framed the niche between studs.
-The pitch is crucial – a niche must tilt slightly outward so water drains and doesn’t pool against grout.
+The pitch is crucial.
+A niche must tilt slightly outward so water drains and doesn’t pool against grout.

 • Cut 2×4s for top, bottom, and sides